PaulSHahn/emacssetup/README.md

 # My ~/.emacs.d setup

-This is my configuration for GNU *emacs* and related usage notes.
+This is my configuration for GNU *emacs*, along with related usage notes.
 This setup is tailored for Python, C++ and some Javascript development.
 Currently, this branch contains settings intended for GNU *emacs* from the head of the master branch of the *GNU emacs* source repository at *git.savannah.gnu.org/emacs.git*.

 These features are not currently released in an official build and are slated for *emacs 28*.
 I have switched from running an officially supported build due